DavidGugea/OOP-In-JavaScript/README.md

 1. Build your constructor function with all the properties
 2. Inside the constructor function call ( using **apply** or **call**) the function that you want to inherit from.
 Eventually if any other arguments repeat you can add them inside the **apply** or **call** function so you don't waste space.
 3. Modify the prototype of the constructor function by building it as a **new empty object with the \_\_proto\_\_ property set to the prototype property of the constructor function that you want to inherit from**
-4. Set another property to the prototype property of the constructor function : the **constructor** property as being
+4. Set another property to the prototype property of the constructor function : the **constructor** property as being the new constructor function that is inherited from the upper-constructor-function

 So, let's say that you want to make a constructor function 'Dog' that inherits from the class Animal: